rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/index.md

 # `#[wasm_bindgen]` on Rust Exports

-This section enumerates the attributes available for customizing bindings for Rust functions and `struct`s exported to JavaScript.
+This section enumerates the attributes available for customizing bindings for Rust functions, `struct`s, and `enum`s exported to JavaScript.